Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 Balancing Territories with Data Not Guesswork

-The fastest way to wreck morale is to call territories “fair” because each rep got the same number of accounts.
+The fastest way to wreck morale is to call territories “fair” because each rep has the same number of accounts.
 Account count is a vanity metric.
 Opportunity is what matters.
+The blunt rule I use: balance by opportunity, not headcount.
+Spotio suggests that a best closer in B2B should handle exactly 15 high‑value accounts, while a newer rep manages 40 smaller ones to create comparable earnings.
+The work and the revenue path may be different, but the balance can remain.

 What data I actually use

-I don't build territories off instinct.
+I don’t build territories from instinct.
 I pull a hard mix of internal and external inputs, then compare them against rep capacity.

 The minimum stack includes: